 Does your dog get excited when he thinks he’s going for a walk or visiting a park?
 As you may know, our canine companions love to run and play outside.
+While we’re on the topic of outdoor activities for dogs, you might also be interested in our guide to Off-leash Dog Park Rules.
 The vast majority of pups will both enjoy and benefit from having a fenced-in yard.
 If you’re looking at installing fencing, so your pet can have an outdoor play space, you may be wondering about invisible fences.
 A local veterinarian lists some things for you to consider below.

 Invisible fences do offer some attractive benefits.
 One of the bigger selling points of these fences is that they are quite affordable.
 If you live in an HOA, you may also be spared the hassle of making sure that your fence is up to their codes and standards, though this of course will vary, depending on the HOA and its rules.
 Plus, invisible fences can be used on any type of terrain, and are quick and easy to install.
 Finally, because they are invisible, they won’t obstruct your views.